 The Council has adopted a policy for taxi licensing; applicants are strongly advised to make themselves familiar with that policy before making an application.
 The policy gives details about how we deal with applications, it can be found in the Downloads box.

 Licences are generally issued for a period of 3 years, there are exceptions for drivers who require annual medical checks (see below).
-Every application for a 3 year licence will require a fresh criminal record check.

 Before we grant a licence the applicant must satisfy the Council that: